iAmKankan/Mathematics/LinearAlgebra/vector_space.md

 ### Vector Space model for Words
 ![light](https://user-images.githubusercontent.com/12748752/132402912-1a2a215e-de2f-4536-b28e-e75197136af9.png)
-Let us assume that all the words in the corpus are considered as _linearly independent basis vectors_; that means, every word is different, they are not connected to any other word.
+Let us assume that the words in a corpus are considered as linearly independent basis vectors.
+If a corpus contains 1 words which are linearly independent, then every word represents an axis in the continuous vector space R. Each word takes an independent axis which is orthogonal to other words/axes.
+Then will contain | axes.

+#### Examples
+1. The vocabulary size of emma corpus is 7079) If we plot all the words in the real space R, we get 7079 axes
+2. The vocabulary size of Google News Corpus corpus is 3 million.
+If we plot all the words in the real space R, we get 3 million axes

 Suppose if you are having about 300 words, all 300 words are **independent** and they have no relation to each other(considered as **_linearly independent vectors_**); that means if I do a dot product of word **a** and **b** that result would be going to be **0**.
-So, again we will be using the notation of v this length of your vocabulary if you consider all of them as linear and then all the vectors related to the words in the vocabulary or linearly independent.
+So, again we will be using the notation of **|v|** this length of your vocabulary if you consider all of them as linear and then all the vectors related to the words in the vocabulary or linearly independent.
+And they do not have a linear relationship with each other and they are represented in the continuous vector spacer.

-$\large{\color{Purple} A_{3 x 6}}$